Conrado-M-UCSD/CSE15L-Lab-Reports/lab-report-3-week-6.md

 With these changes, we can now access our remote server account in much less time compared to before.

-## Task 2: Setting Up GitHub Access From ineg6 account
+## Task 2: Setting Up GitHub Access From ineg6 Account

 It may also be helpful to enable access to our GitHub account from ieng6, so I'll now demonstrate how I was able to do this.